Palma de Mallorca: Modern period

 Since the advent of mass tourism in the 1950s, the city has been transformed into a tourist destination and has attracted many workers from mainland Spain.
 This has contributed to a huge change in the city's traditions, its language, and its economic power.

 The boom in tourism has caused Palma to grow significantly.
 In 1960, Mallorca received 500,000 visitors, in 1997 it received more than 6,739,700.
 In 2001 more than 19,200,000 people passed through Son Sant Joan airport near Palma, with an additional 1.5 million coming by sea.
+In 2023, the total number of passengers arriving at Son Sant Joan airport amounted to 31,105,987.

 In the 21st century, urban redevelopment, by the so-called Pla Mirall (English "Mirror Plan"), had attracted groups of immigrant workers from outside the European Union, especially from Africa and South America.

-More than half the population, approximately 80%, work in tourism which is therefore the main economic portal of Palma.
+Tourism provides 80% of the island's GNP.
 Tourism has affected the rapid economic growth of Palma, placing the island of Mallorca among the wealthier regions in Spain.

 The second economic portal of Palma is agriculture.
 The main exports of Palma's agriculture are almonds, oranges, lemons, and olives.
 The island is also gifted with a wide variety of natural resources, such as mines of copper, lead, and marble.

 The city also has several surrounding neighborhood communities including Establiments, Nord, Son Espanyol, Ces Cases Noves, and Sa Creu Vermella.

+In 1953, the Riu family—Juan Riu and María Bertrán Espigulé, together with their son Luis Riu Bertrán —acquired the small Hotel San Francisco at Playa de Palma, a property that later became emblematic of the island’s beach tourism.
+During a 1954 trip to Germany, Luis Riu reached a booking arrangement with tour operator Dr. Tigges (a forerunner of today’s TUI), which began sending organised groups of German holidaymakers to the hotel and helped to pioneer early package travel to Mallorca.
+At the time, flights for these early packages used Palma’s Son Bonet airfield, which served as the island’s main civil airport until traffic moved to Son Sant Joan in 1959.
+In the early 1960s, German charter carriers—among them LTU, founded in 1955—expanded seasonal services from Düsseldorf and other cities to Mallorca, contributing to the consolidation of mass tourism in the Balearic Islands.

 In October 2021, Palma was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award along with Bordeaux, Copenhagen, Dublin, Florence, Ljubljana and Valencia.